vinodkd/halo/doc/UserGuide.md

         ferrari [type=vehicle,#awesome,#wishIhadOne]
     }

 Yes, the syntax is borrowed from hashtags.
 They are used in Halo to filter nodes out, essentially and we'll soon see an example of this.

 ## Subgraphs

-Anything more complicated than a symbol, number or string must be represented as a Subgraph and they're depicted like so:
+Anything more complicated than a number or string must be represented as a Subgraph and they're depicted like so:

     :graph {
         :subgraph {